singularity/singularity/README.txt

 REQUIREMENTS
 ============

+PREBUILT VERSIONS
+Pre-built versions of Endgame: Singularity are currently available for Windows and Mac OS X.

+RUNNING FROM SOURCE
 Recent versions of Python, Pygame, and SDL_image.
 This game should work on Linux, Windows, and Mac OS X as long as the preceding requirements are met.
 However, all development was done in Linux, so glitches may be present in OS X and Windows.

-WINDOWS PARTICULARS
+WINDOWS FROM SOURCE
 You will need to install Python (http://python.org/download/) and Pygame:
 (http://www.pygame.org/download.shtml).
 Once these are installed, double-click on singularity.py to start the game.
-Alternatively, use the Windows compile.

-MAC OS X PARTICULARS
+MAC OS X FROM SOURCE
-Macintosh is completely unsupported, but it should work.
-You will need to install Python and Pygame first.
+Macintosh is mostly unsupported, but it should work.
+You will need to install Python and Pygame first, which can be tricky.
 Some fonts are incorrect, but the game itself should work properly.

 RUNNING THE GAME
 on Linux, running the shell script "Endgame_Linux" will start the game.
 On